History of CBCN

 In 1997, CBCN hired an Executive Director and opened its national office in Ottawa.
 Since then CBCN has published several reports highlighting key breast cancer issues, including access to treatment for Canadians with metastatic breast cancer, breast cancer wait times in Canada, the economic impact of breast cancer, the needs of young women, and the perspectives of rural women.
 These reports have been key in improving access to services and care for Canadians affected by breast cancer.

 CBCN has also hosted a variety of in-person meetings for breast cancer patients, survivors, and their families to increase their knowledge and information about the disease and how to access the treatments they need and connect with a supportive community.
 CBCN regularly hosts online webinars on a variety of key topics of interest and publishes monthly e-newsletters and a semi-annual magazine to help address the informational and educational needs of the breast cancer community in Canada.
-CBCN continues to work with decision makes to provide critical input to health approval bodies and to influence policy to promote a patient-focused approach.
+CBCN continues to work with decision makers to provide critical input to health approval bodies and to influence policy to promote a patient-focused approach.